NowmicaShetty/NowmicaShetty/README.md

 **Tech Stack:**  HTML5, CSS3, Javascript, Swiper.js

-The Scholar Lane College Website is a comprehensive online platform designed to provide detailed information and essential services for a college.
+The Wisdom walk Website is a comprehensive online platform designed to provide detailed information and essential services for a college.
 The website is built using HTML5, CSS3, JavaScript, and Swiper.js, ensuring a dynamic and user-friendly experience.

 ### [Cozy Nest Furnishings](https://github.com/NowmicaShetty/Cozy-Nest-Furnishings)